Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Like Wadena, it too deposited drumlins.

 ### Des Moines lobe
 Moved in from the northwest, covering vast expanses of the west of the county from the most northerly point to the most southerly point.
-It deposited till that is **tan** to **buff** **coloured** and is **clay-rich and calcareous** due to its shale and limestone source in the northeast.
+It deposited till that is **tan** to **buff** **coloured** and is **clayrich and calcareous** due to its shale and limestone source in the northeast.
 In the southwest, **Prairie Coteau** is an example of a terminal moraine.
 Many of this lobe's deposits are over 160 metres deep.